Capability management in business

-Types of business capability
+Types of business capabilities

-Dorothy Leonard defines three types of business capability that a firm might possess: Core Capabilities, Enabling Capabilities and Supplemental Capabilities.
+Dorothy Leonard defines three types of business capabilities that a firm might possess: Core Capabilities, Enabling Capabilities, and Supplemental Capabilities.

-Core Capabilities are defined as those "built up over time", that "cannot be easily imitated" and therefore "constitute a competitive advantage for a firm".
-They are distinct from the other types of capability and sufficiently superior to similar capabilities in competitor organizations to provide a "sustainable competitive advantage".
-It is implied that such core capabilities are the product of sustained, long organizational learning.
+Core Capabilities are defined as those "built up over time" that "cannot be easily imitated" and therefore "constitute a competitive advantage for a firm".
+They are distinct from the other types of capabilities and sufficiently superior to similar capabilities in competitor organizations to provide a "sustainable competitive advantage".
+It is implied that such core capabilities are the product of sustained, long-term organizational learning.

-Supplemental Capabilities are defined as those that "add value to core capabilities but that could be imitated".
+Supplemental Capabilities are defined as those that "add value to core capabilities, but that could be imitated".

 Enabling Capabilities are defined as those that "are necessary but not sufficient in themselves to competitively distinguish a company."
-In other words, enabling capabilities are those which a firm has to do, in support of its normal operations and core capabilities, but which are not themselves core capabilities (because they could be imitated, developed quickly or would not be very different from competitors' capabilities).
-Enabling capabilities are distinguished from supplemental capabilities in that they are required, but do not necessarily add value to core capabilities.
+In other words, enabling capabilities are those that a firm has to do in support of its normal operations and core capabilities, but which are not themselves core capabilities (because they could be imitated, developed quickly, or would not be very different from competitors' capabilities).
+Enabling capabilities are distinguished from supplemental capabilities in that they are required but do not necessarily add value to core capabilities.

-A business capability is what a company needs to do to execute its business strategy (e.g., enable e-payments, tailor solutions at point of sale, demonstrate product concepts with customers, combine elastic and non-elastic materials side by side, etc.).
+A business capability is what a company needs to do to execute its business strategy (e.g., enable e-payments, tailor solutions at the point of sale, demonstrate product concepts with customers, combine elastic and non-elastic materials side by side, etc.).

-Another way to think about a capability is that it is an assembly of people, processes and technology for a specific purpose.
+Another way to think about a capability is that it is an assembly of people, processes, and technology for a specific purpose.

-Capability Management is the active management, over time, of the portfolio of capabilities in a firm – their development and depreciation in conscious response to changes in the business environment.
+Capability management has been described as an approach for aligning an organization's resources and activities with its strategic objectives.
+According to proponents, it may be used to identify areas of operational overlap or underutilization and to inform decisions about resource allocation.
+Some authors suggest that this approach can support the prioritization of activities based on their perceived contribution to organizational performance, including financial outcomes and long-term development.

-Capability management is an approach that uses the organization's customer value proposition to establish performance goals for capabilities based on value contribution.
-It helps drive out inefficiencies in capabilities that contribute to low customer impact and focus efficiencies in areas with high financial leverage; while preserving or investing in capabilities for growth.
+In this context, capability management is a means of distinguishing between capabilities considered central to an organization's strategy and those that are not, with the aim of guiding investment or restructuring decisions.
+However, the extent to which these outcomes are achieved can vary depending on implementation and organizational context.